Improving Unsupervised Constituency Parsing via Maximizing Semantic Information: Background

 \section{Background}

 \fracvphan{\vphantom{ \left(\frac{a^{0.3}}{b}\right) } } The idea that constituent structures reflect the organization of sentence semantics is central to modern linguistic studies \citep{Steedman_2000, Pollard_Sag_1987}.
-A constituent is a substring $s$ in a sentence $x$ that can function independently \citep{Carnie_2007} and carries individual meaning \citep{Heim_Kratzer_1998}.
-A collection of constituents forms a tree-shaped structure $t$, which we can represent as a collection of its constituent strings $t=\{s_1, s_2, ...\}$.
+A constituent is a substring $s$ in a sentence $x$ that can function independently \citep{Carnie_2007} and carries self-contained meanings \citep{Heim_Kratzer_1998}.
+A collection of constituents forms a tree-shaped structure $t$, which we can represent as a collection of its constituent substrings $t=\{s_1, s_2, ...\}$.
 For example, the constituent structure in the top right of Figure~\ref{fig:substring-semantics} can be represented as $\{$``a theory'', ``until late night'',...$\}$.
-Previous research evaluates unsupervised constituency parsers using sentence-F1, the F1 score computed from the string collection representing the predicted structure and the collection representing the gold structure \citep{Shen2017NeuralLM}.
+Previous research \citep{Shen2017NeuralLM, yang-etal-2021-pcfgs} measures the accuracy of the parsing prediction by instance level sentence-F1 ($\text{SF1}^i$) score.
+Aggregating the $\text{SF1}^i$ score over the corpus gives the corpus-level sentence-F1 score (\csfo), which previous research used to evaluate the parser quality.